How to Find and Recover Screen Recording on Mac 2025 (Unsaved or Deleted)

 avatar

-Connie Wisley
+Connie Yu

 share it facebook share it Twitter

-Where Are Screen Recordings Saved on Mac?
+Where Did My Screen Recording Go on Mac?

 quicktime save

-How to Find Screen Recordings on Mac?
+How to Find Screen Recordings on Mac (Unsaved or Disappeared)?

 Cisdem applies to different situations, no matter your files are mistakenly deleted, formatted, or lost due to virus attack, system crash, partition loss, hard drive damage, mount failure or other human errors, no matter the files are stored on internal hard drive or external hard drive.
 In addition, it allows users to preview the files before finding them back.